-Companies today are working around the clock to create content that delivers answers to customers.
-Creating content is one thing, but getting it in front of your customers when they need it most is another.
+Companies today work around the clock to create content that provides answers to customers.
+Creating content is one thing, but bringing it to customers when they need it most is another.
 That’s where on-page SEO comes in.

-On-page SEO refers to the practice of optimizing your web pages to improve your visibility.
-Follow the items on this checklist, and your content will be optimized for maximum visibility.
+On-Page SEO refers to the practice of optimizing your web pages to improve your visibility.
+Follow the points on this checklist, and your content will be optimized for maximum visibility.

-Now, open up a spreadsheet, bust out your virtual (or actual) clipboard, click that ballpoint pen a few times to put you in the mood, and start checking off boxes.
+Now open a spreadsheet, bust out your virtual or actual clipboard, click that ballpoint pen a few times to get in the mood, and start ticking boxes.

 ☑ URL Structure

 A simplified URL structure is your first, best action item.
-It’s relatively easy to implement, and its almost as important in helping users navigate your site as it is helpful to search algos.
+It is relatively easy to implement and almost as important in helping users navigate your site as it is helpful to search algos.